 Three web-based surveys were distributed to solicit information from the community at various stages of the housing element update process.
 The first survey included questions related to housing issues and priorities, the second survey asked preferred housing locations and housing programs, and the third coincided with the release of the plan.
 The survey was available in English, Mandarin, Spanish, and Vietnamese.
+Housing Element survey information was distributed door-to-door at Sunnyhills apartments.
 The City received over 250 responses to the two surveys.